openxpki/openxpki/doc/reference/configuration/realm.rst

 **x509 based authentication**

-There are two handlers using x509 certificates for authentication. *X509Client* uses the SSL client authentication feature of apache/mod_ssl while *X509Challenge* sends a challenge to be signed by the browser.
-Both handlers pass the signer certificate to a validation function that cryptographically checks the chain and tests the chain against a list of trusted anchors.
+*X509Client* uses the SSL client authentication feature of apache/mod_ssl.
+It passes the signer certificate to a validation function that cryptographically checks the chain and tests the chain against a list of trusted anchors.

 The configuration is the same for both handlers (apart from the class name)::

     Certificate:
-        type: ClientX509/ChallengeX509
+        type: ClientX509
         label: Certificate
         description: I18N_OPENXPKI_CONFIG_AUTH_HANDLER_DESCRIPTION_CERTIFICATE_WEBSERVER
-        role:
-            default: User
+        role: User
-            handler@: connector:auth.connector.role
-            argument: cn
-        realm:
-        - ca-one
+        realm: ca-one
-        cacert:
-        - cert_identifier of external ca cert

-The role assignment is done by querying the connector specified by *handler* using the certificates component *argument*.
-Possible arguments are "cn", "subject" and "serial".
-The value given by *default* is assigned if no match is found by the handler.
-If you do not specify a handler but a default role, you get a static role assignment for any matching certificate.

-For the trust anchor you have consider two different situations:

-#.
-If the certificates originate from the OpenXPKI instance itself, list the realms which issue them below *realm*.
-#.
-If you have certificates from an external ca, import the ca certificate with the ``openxpkiadm`` utility and put its certificate identifier below *cacert*.

-Both lists can be combined and accept any number of items.

-**Note**: OpenXPKI uses a third party tool named openca-sv to check the x509 signature.
-You need to build that by your own and put it into /usr/bin.
-The source is available at http://www.openca.org/projects/openca/tools-sources.shtml.
+Please check `perldoc OpenXPKI::Server::Authentication::X509` for details.
+The *ChallengeX509* handler is no longer supported due to missing APIs in modern browsers.

 **Password database handler**